tytydraco/yessleep/out/Howl_Moon.md

 "This was too easy, you know."
 He laughed.
 His image came in and out of focus, and she let her eyes fall to the two black boots spaced shoulder-width apart, a foot from her head.

 "I must say, I'm a little disappointed."
-He crouched down beside her and clasped his hands.
-Her lack of response to his drastic change in countenance dampened his earlier enthusiasm.
+He crouched down next to her and clasped his hands.
+"I mean, you're not even trying to run."
+Her lack of response to his drastic change in demeanor diminished his enthusiasm for the game of cat and mouse.

 "Is something wrong?"
-Klause scolded.
-He looked down at the slender body, huddled into the fetal position.
-He realized this wasn't going

-to be much fun at all when the prey wasn't able to remain conscious long enough to enjoy the slow, painful death he had planned for her.
+Clause eyed her like a predator coldly surveying it's prey.
+She was unmoving, yet seemed to be trembling beneath her black hoodie.
+It wasn't that cold tonight.
+He looked down at the attractive girl, huddled into the fetal position and realized this wasn't going to be much fun at all when the prey wasn't able to remain conscious long enough to enjoy the fun, painful death he had planned for her.

 "Alright, have it your way."